audiofreak9/HA-Bridge_Control/README.md

-# PHP-X10-Control_v2
+# HA-Bridge_Control
-Phone, Tablet &amp; Desktop PHP X10 control
+Phone, Tablet &amp; Desktop PHP IoT device control

 Code written in PHP that allows control of all configured <a href="https://github.com/bwssytems/ha-bridge/releases">ha-bridge</a> devices with a phone, tablet or desktop.